angeloashmore/styled-system-scale/docs/how-it-works.md

 styles to your CSS-in-JS library.

-In order to do this, Styled System Scale intercepts your component's props before it gets to the Styled System props.
+In order to do this, Styled System Scale intercepts your component's props before it gets to Styled System.
 The interceptor looks for props that match the scale prop names, such as `fontSizeScale`, and transforms it into a value that Styled System understands.

 In the following example, the theme defines breakpoints, font sizes, and a responsive font size scale named `large`.